HadoukenIO/js-adapter/tutorials/Window.navigate.md

 Navigates the window to a specified URL.
+The url must contain the protocol prefix such as http:// or https://.

 # Example
 ```js